Cursor

 Write repo rules before you scale usage.
 Cursor works much better when the editor has explicit guidance on architecture, naming, testing expectations, and non-negotiables.
 Keep agent tasks reviewable: ask for a plan, approve a slice, inspect the diff, then continue.

 Use premium model capacity intentionally.
 Save it for debugging, architecture-sensitive refactors, and messy reasoning tasks.
 Let faster paths handle mechanical edits.
-If your team adopts Background Agents, define a review protocol up front so those diffs do not become a parallel unreviewed code stream.
+If your team adopts cloud agents, define a review protocol up front so those diffs do not become a parallel unreviewed code stream.
+If you enable Bugbot, keep its rules file tight and project-specific so PR comments stay useful instead of turning into generic lint cosplay.

 Verdict

 Cursor remains one of the strongest integrated coding environments on the market.
-It is best for developers who want agents inside the IDE, are willing to manage model usage deliberately, and already have the engineering habits needed to review AI-generated changes properly.
+It is best for developers and teams who want agents inside the IDE, connected to issue workflows, and available for recurring engineering work while still keeping human ownership of architecture, tests, and merge decisions.